awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 ALTER SESSION SET NLS_LANGUAGE=GERMAN;
 ```

-For information about connecting to an Oracle DB instance with a SQL client, see [Connecting to a DB Instance Running the Oracle Database Engine](USER_ConnectToOracleInstance.md)\.
+For information about connecting to an Oracle DB instance with a SQL client, see [Connecting to an Oracle DB instance](USER_ConnectToOracleInstance.md)\.

-## National Character Set<a name="Appendix.OracleCharacterSets.nchar-character-set"></a>
+## National character set<a name="Appendix.OracleCharacterSets.nchar-character-set"></a>

 The national character set is used in the `NCHAR`, `NVARCHAR2`, and `NCLOB` data types\.
 The national character set is typically referred to as the NCHAR character set\.
 Unlike the DB character set, the NCHAR character set doesn't affect database metadata\.